Pilot Motor Car Company

-There were three automobiles called Pilot in the brass car and vintage car eras.
-An American Pilot was built from 1909 to 1924 in Richmond, Indiana.
-A British Pilot was built from 1909 to 1914 in London, England and a German Pilot built from 1923 to 1925 in Werdau, Saxony.
+The Pilot Motor Car Company of Richmond, Indiana, was an American automobile manufacturer founded in 1909 and headed by George Seidel, of the Seidel Buggy Company.

-American automobile
+History

-The Pilot Motor Car Company of Richmond, Indiana, was headed by George Seidel, of the Seidel Buggy Company.
 Initially, the cars were built in the Seidel Buggy factory while a stand-alone factory was constructed across town.
-It has been said that the cars were named Pilot because Seidel had wanted to become a river boat pilot.
-Pilots were assembled cars that were not particularly innovative.
-Nonetheless, their advertising slogan was "The Car Ahead", doubtless because of the name of the car.
-The new factory had a capacity of 500 cars per year, though in some later years, production approached 1,000.
+The origin of the makes name is believed to have come from Seidel's desire to become a river boat pilot.
+They were marketed under the advertising slogan "The Car Ahead".
+The new factory, once completed, had an initial capacity of 500 cars per year, though in some later years, production approached 1,000.
 The firm was one of the first in the automotive field to hire women, though mainly for upholstery and curtain work.